Three-Dimensional MRI Reconstruction with Gaussian Representations: Tackling the Undersampling Problem: Method

 Compared to voxel-based representations, 3DGS offers a more compact encoding in terms of spatial complexity.
-In the proposed model to represent MRI volume, each Gaussian point typically requires only twelve parameters to store (3 for center location, 3 for scaling, 4 for rotation quaternions, and 2 for real and imaginary part of the complex density value), and significantly fewer Gaussian points are needed to represent a volume than in voxelization.
-For instance, in our model, we limit the number of Gaussian points to no more than 400,000 for a MRI volume.
-This results in a total of $400,000\times12=4,800,000$ parameters, which is similar to storing a $130\times 130\times 130\times 2=4,394,000$ image volume in a dense voxel grid.
-While is our setting and other real MRI applications, the image volume size is usually way larger than $130\times 130\times 130$, and the proposed framework provides a memory-efficient image representation.
+In the proposed model to represent MRI volume, each Gaussian point typically requires twelve parameters to store (3 for center location, 3 for scaling, 4 for rotation quaternions, and 2 for real and imaginary part of the complex density value), and significantly fewer Gaussian points are needed to represent a volume than in voxelization.
+For instance, in our model, we limit the number of Gaussian points to no more than 400,000 for a volume of size $400\times303\times165$.
+This yields $400,000\times12=4,800,000$ parameters — far fewer than the $400\times303\times165\times2=39,996,000$ parameters required in a dense voxel grid representation, which demonstrates a more memory-efficient image representation.

-Because of the introduction of tile-based design and CUDA kernel, the time complexity of 3DGS has been reduced significantly.
-Suppose there are $M$ voxels in the volume and $T$ tiles ($8\times8\times8$ in our setting), the average number of voxels in a single tile is $M/T$.
-Suppose there is an average of $N$ Gaussian points in each tile ($400,000/625=640$ in our setting), the time complexity for voxelization is $M/T*N$ because computation on tiles is parallelized.
-Fourier transform is applied on the voxelized volume to compute loss after voxelization.